iamnoah/writeCapture/README.md

 # Why? #

-Sometimes we are forced to use a third party script or markup that we simply cannot change.
-While our websites are sleek and snappy with a nearly pristine codebase and progressive enhancement and Ajax everywhere, many 3rd party libraries are still using tables for layout and the dreaded, *evil* document.write method.
+Sometimes we are forced to use a third party script or markup that we simply cannot change (usually an Ad server).
+While our websites are sleek and snappy with a nearly pristine codebase and progressive enhancement and Ajax everywhere, many 3rd party libraries are still using tables for layout and the dreaded, *evil* `document.write` method.

-What makes document.write so evil is that it is only useful for scripts inside the body tag that are processed while the page is loading.
+What makes `document.write` so evil is that it is only useful for scripts inside the body tag that are processed while the page is loading.
 If document.write is called anytime after page load, it wipes out all the existing page content.
-That makes it very difficult to dynamically refresh content containing document.write calls.
+That makes it very difficult to dynamically refresh content containing `document.write` calls.

 Fortunately for you, difficult is not impossible, and writeCapture.js has already written (and extensively tested) the difficult part for you.
 All